rohammosalli/slack-action/README.md

 # Custom GitHub Action for Slack Notification:

 Custom GitHub Action for Slack Notification: Sends Slack notifications when failed build jobs become green again

+ ### features
+1. Connects to the GitHub API to fetch information about workflow runs and jobs.
+2. Sends Slack notifications using a Slack bot token for authentication.
+3. Notifies about failed jobs in a workflow run, with relevant information and links.
+4. Optionally sends notifications for successful workflow runs based on the SEND_SUCCESS_NOTIFICATIONS environment variable.

 ### How use it in Github action